PasterBizzy/Updated-Fortnite-External-2023/README.md

 if you need help dm -> **LOLTF#4825** or join our discord server https://discord.gg/W9tbe9Ch                                                                                                                                                                                                                                                                                                                                                                                                                   Preview of the Fortnite External: https://streamable.com/ihbxcz

 Make sure to join our discord server https://discord.gg/W9tbe9Ch

+(IF U SELL THIS UR FUCKED IN THE HEAD)